barraponto/barraponto/README.md

 Hi, I am Capi Etheriel.
 I have a thing for web scraping data for civic projects.
-If thatś your thing too, get in touch.
+If that's your thing too, get in touch.

 https://barraponto.dev.br